 A descriptive study of modern astronomy for the general student with an emphasis on the structure and dynamics of stars, galaxies and the universe.
 The sun, planets and other objects in our local solar system will also be considered.

 PH 106L.
 Descriptive Astronomy Laboratory (1)

 A laboratory course taught in connection with PH 106.
 Observational and laboratory activities are included, some in the evenings.
-Corequisite: PH 106.
+Corequisites: PH 106 Fees: Additional fee required

 PH 111.
 College Physics I (3)